Selconag/Selconag/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Selconag&label=Profile%20views&color=f7e466&style=flat" alt="Selconag" /> </p>

-👨‍💻 I am currently in a C# Backend Bootcamp, trying to gain knowledge about backend profession and land a job on that.
+👨‍💻 Recently completed my C# Backend Bootcamp, trying to gain knowledge about frontend profession too just because I am curious.

+I am fully open to make Mobile/PC/VR-AR-XR Games&Apps if you can pay.
+Due to a few last projects %20-30 of budget must be paid at start, sorry.
+Also anything listed below can be made too.
+Now we are in development of LMS App a language learning app that is focused on Russian-Turkish exchange.
+I am responsible of its Admin Panel & Database Management(In PHP, Yep I know).

+https://lms.gen.tr is the website.
+For its mobile app you can visit google play and search for LMS App(Not yet released will be in Q2 2024).

 [![Made with Unity](https://img.shields.io/badge/Open%20To%20Work-Unity%20Game%20Developer-57b9d3.svg?style=plastic&logo=unity)](https://unity3d.com)
 [![Made with Unity](https://img.shields.io/badge/Open%20To%20Work-Unity%20VR%20Simulation%20Developer-57b9d3.svg?style=plastic&logo=unity)](https://unity3d.com)